Growth rates of Coxeter groups and Perron numbers: Proofs of main theorems

 \section{Proofs of main theorems}

 In this section we use the auxiliary lemmas obtained above in order to prove the main theorems of the paper.
-Namely, we show that the following statement hold for a Coxeter group $G$ that is $\infty$-spanned: \begin{itemize} \item the word growth rate $\omega(G)$ and the geodesic growth rate $\gamma(G)$ are Perron numbers (Theorem~\ref{thm:Perron}), \item unless $G$ is a free product of more than $2$ copies of $\mathbb{Z}_2$, we have $\gamma(G) > \omega(G)$ (Theorem~\ref{thm:geodesic}). \end{itemize}
+Namely, we show that the following statement hold for a Coxeter group $G$ that is $\infty$--spanned: \begin{itemize} \item the word growth rate $\omega(G) \geq (1+\sqrt{5})/2$ and the geodesic growth rate $\gamma(G) \geq \gamma_0$ (where $\gamma_0$ is the real root of $x^3 - 2x - 2$) are Perron numbers (Theorem~\ref{thm:Perron}); \item unless $G$ is a free product of more than $2$ copies of $C_2$, we have $\gamma(G) > \omega(G)$ (Theorem~\ref{thm:geodesic}). \end{itemize}

-\paragraph{Proof of Theorem~\ref{thm:Perron}.} Below, we show that the word growth rate $\omega(G)$ of an $\infty$-spanned Coxeter group $G$ (with respect to its standard generating set) is a Perron number.
+\paragraph{Proof of Theorem~\ref{thm:Perron}.} Below, we show that the word growth rate $\omega(G)$ of an $\infty$--spanned Coxeter group $G$ (with respect to its standard generating set) is a Perron number.
 A fairly analogous argument shows that the geodesic growth rate $\gamma(G)$ of $G$ is also a Perron number.